Corp

 What is a Corporation and What Are the Different Types?
+A Comprehensive Guide

 A corporation is a legal entity that is separate and distinct from its owners, created to conduct business, enter into contracts, own assets, sue and be sued, and pay taxes.
 But what exactly makes a corporation different from other business structures, and what types of corporations exist?
 How do these different types serve various business needs?
 In this article, we’ll delve into the nature of corporations, explore the various types, and provide insights into how each type functions within the legal and business framework.